Developer Guide

 +EV Betting Tool

-Identify positive expected value bets by comparing sportsbook odds against a sharp reference line (typically Pinnacle).
+Identify positive expected value bets (also called value betting) by comparing sportsbook odds against a sharp reference line (typically Pinnacle).
 If a book is offering +150 on a bet with fair odds of +120, that's a +EV opportunity.

 How to build an EV betting tool →